VIVAlab/annotater/README.md

 # annotater
+Branch :
-Branch master : original version
+ --> master : original version
+ --> alan : last version of the annotater
+ --> opencv : last version which integrate tracker with OpenCV